edumgt/AWS-Solutions-Architect-Associate/AWS Storage services portfolio/README.md

     - EBS: you can back up the data on your Amazon EBS volumes to Amazon S3 by taking point-in-time incremental snapshot copies
     - FSx for Lustre

 - CloudEndure Disaster Recovery: continuously replicates your machines into a low-cost staging area in your target AWS account and preferred Region.
 Minimizes downtime and data loss by providing fast, reliable recovery of physical, virtual, and cloud-based servers into AWS Cloud.
-Supported services:
+In the case of a disaster, you can instruct CloudEndure Disaster Recovery to automatically launch thousands of your machines in their fully provisioned state in minutes.